ramyakothapally-spec/Data-Analysis-Dashboard/README.md

 - Total Sales by Outlet Establishment:Evaluate how the age or type of outlet establishment influences total sales.
 - Chart Type: Line Chart
 - Dasboard Interaction <a href="https://github.com/ramyakothapally-spec/Data-Analysis-Dashboard/blob/main/blinkit%20dashboard%20image.jpg">View Dasboard</a>

+## Process
+- Verify data for any missing values and anomalies, and sort out the same.
+- Made sure data is consistent and clean with respect to data type, data format and vales used.
+- Created pivot tables according to the questions asked.
+- Merge all pivot tables into one dashboard and apply slicer to make dynamic.

+## Dashboard
+- a < href="">